 Divorce And Family Law Mediation

 Not every divorce case has to go through lengthy and costly litigation.
 In fact, California’s family courts favor resolving conflict through mediation whenever possible.
 Most divorces are settled through negotiations and ADR (alternative dispute resolution) methods, including mediation.
-There are many benefits of ADR such as taking less time, privacy and lowering the cost of a divorce.
+There are many benefits of ADR. as saving time, maintaining privacy, and lowering the cost of a divorce.

-At Rodriguez Lagorio, LLP, our attorneys believe that every family law and divorce case is unique and deserves a tailored strategy.
-Whether this means fierce litigation or utilizing our ADR skills, we approach resolving your divorce case in a way that makes sense for your specific circumstances.
+At Rodriguez Lagorio, LLP, our attorneys believe every family law and divorce case is unique and deserves a tailored strategy.
+Whether this means fierce litigation or utilizing our ADR skills, we approach resolving your divorce case in a way that makes sense for your circumstances.
 We will help you understand the benefits of ADR and how this option can be a smart choice for all parties involved.
+Discuss your needs with our skilled attorneys today, or learn more about mediation and ADR below.

 What Is Mediation?

-Mediation is one of the most common ADR methods utilized in a divorce or family law case.
+Mediation is one of the most common ADR methods in divorce or family law cases.
 Both parties can be represented by their own attorney.
 A third-party neutral will then facilitate communication between the parties to help resolve all divorce issues.
 The mediation is completely confidential.
-Furthermore, either party can walk away if they wish and pursue litigation if they find the mediation is not resolving the issues at hand.
+Furthermore, either party can walk away and pursue litigation if they find the mediation is not resolving the issues at hand.

-Resolving differences and creating settlement agreements utilizing mediation are not for everyone.
+Resolving differences and creating settlement agreements utilizing mediation is not for everyone.
 There are sacrifices both parties will need to commit to when considering a successful mediation process.
-Discuss your divorce and other family law matters with our attorneys by calling 925-750-8757.
+Discuss your divorce and other family law matters with our mediation attorneys by calling 925-963-2709.
 You can also contact our Fremont office online.